pivv/blind-checkers/README.md

 * Mandatory capture if possible
 * Men can capture backwards

 In practice, the attack range of kings is limited since flying kings are too strong in Blind Checkers.
 Also, for easy implementation, any captured pieces are removed from the board immediately, unlike the international rules in which removal is done after one turn is over.
-Finally, since you cannot see all board in Blind Checkers, "threefold repetition" rule is excluded.
+Finally, since you cannot see all board in Blind Checkers, the "threefold repetition" rule is excluded.
 The "fourty-move" rule is implemented.

 ## Usage